applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ## Smith-Waterman local sequence alignment <link src='c9656e'/>

 The algorithm that is most commonly used for performing local alignment was originally published by [Temple F. Smith and Michael S. Waterman in 1981](https://www.ncbi.nlm.nih.gov/pubmed/7265238), and is therefore referred to as Smith-Waterman alignment.
-In terms of the resulting alignment, the difference between Smith-Waterman and Needleman-Wuncsh is that the aligned sequences in Smith-Waterman can be a subsequences of one or both of the unaligned (input) sequences.
+In terms of the resulting alignment, the difference between Smith-Waterman and Needleman-Wunsch is that the aligned sequences in Smith-Waterman can be a subsequences of one or both of the unaligned (input) sequences.
 In Needleman-Wunsch alignment, the aligned sequences will be full-length with respect to the unaligned sequences.

 Algorithmically, Smith-Waterman is nearly identical to Needleman-Wunsch, with three small important differences.
 We'll now work through Smith-Waterman alignment following the same steps that we followed for Needleman-Wunsch, and look at the differences as we go.
 We'll redefine our two sequences to align here.
 As you did for Needleman-Wunsch, after working through this example with these sequences, come back here and experiment with different sequences.